apache/trafficserver/example/append_transform/readme.txt

-The remaining functions in the plugin, append_transform and handle_transform, are similar to null_transform and handle_transform in the null-transform.c plugin.
+The remaining functions in the plugin, append_transform and handle_transform, are similar to null_transform and handle_transform in the null_transform.c plugin.